 - We used empirical data to offer a potential framework that can be adopted or expanded by transit agencies to optimally deploy BEBs by accommodating multiple goals and objectives that the transit agencies set forth.

 - The research could help transit agencies develop optimal deployment strategies for battery-electric bus systems, allowing planners and decision makers to create transportation systems that better serve livable and sustainable communities.

 This webinar is based on a study funded by the National Institute for Transportation and Communities (NITC) and conducted at the University of Utah, Portland State University, and the University of California, Riverside.
-Read more about the research: An Electric Bus Deployment Framework for Improved Air Quality and Transit Operational Efficiency.
+Read more about the research: Bi-objective Optimization for Battery Electric Bus Deployment Considering Cost and Environmental Equity.

 This 60-minute webinar is eligible for 1 hour of professional development credit for AICP (see our provider summary).
 We provide an electronic attendance certificate for other types of certification maintenance.

 Sign up for our newsletter to get updates on our events.

 This webinar is hosted by the Transportation Research and Education Center (TREC) at Portland State University.
 The research was funded by the National Institute for Transportation and Communities (NITC), a program of TREC and one of five U.S. Department of Transportation national university transportation centers.
 The NITC program is a Portland State-led partnership with the University of Oregon, Oregon Institute of Technology, University of Utah and new partners University of Arizona and University of Texas at Arlington.
 We pursue our theme — improving mobility of people and goods to build strong communities — through research, education and technology transfer.